devops-kung-fu/bomber/README.md

 You can scan either an entire folder of SBOMs or an individual SBOM with ```bomber```.  ```bomber``` doesn't care if you have multiple formats in a single folder.
 It'll sort everything out for you.

+Note that the default output for ```bomber``` is to STDOUT.
+Options to output in HTML or JSON are described later in this document.

 ### Single SBOM scan

 ``` bash